MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

    **Workaround**: Ignore the message by selecting **OK**, and continue with your query.

 - Connection is forcibly closed.
 You might experience connection issues while querying your warehouse with SSMS.
-The error might look like “An existing connection was forcibly closed by the remote host”.
+The error might look like "An existing connection was forcibly closed by the remote host".

    **Workaround**: Ignore the message, reconnect, and keep querying your warehouse.